pibooth/pibooth/docs/config.rst

     # The (width, height) of the display window or 'fullscreen'
     size = (800, 480)

-    # Blinking background when picture is taken
+    # Blinking background when a capture is taken
     flash = True

     # Show arrows to indicate physical buttons ('bottom', 'top' or 'hidden')